ztomasze/sdnd/Combat/Actions/Grapple.md

 ### disarm

-Instead of grappling to hold on, you can instead attempt to wrest free a weapon or other item from their grip or pull another readily available item from their person.
+Instead of grappling to hold on, you can instead attempt to wrest a weapon or other item from their grip or pull another readily available item from their person.
+They have advantage if they are holding the item with two hands.

 If you aim to disarm the target of a weapon, you can make this test using an attack roll with an appropriate melee weapon instead.
-On a CS, you can choose to sunder (break) their weapon or held item.
+On a CS, you can choose to sunder (break) their weapon or held item (if that is feasible with your weapon).

+### overrun

+You can can perform this action in the middle of a Move.
+Instead of grappling to hold on, you simply try to push past.
+Both the attacker and defender must use STR.
+If you are mounted, your mount makes the check.
+On a failure, your move ends just before the defender.
+(See also: tumble)

 ### shove (bull rush)

-push back a step
+Instead of grappling to hold on, you can push the target 5' back on a success.
+If you Move toward your target immediately before the shove, you gain advantage on this contest.

 ### squeeze

-Once you have established a grapple, you can repeat the check in a subsequent action to deal your unarmed or natural weapon damage to your target.
+Once you have established a grapple, you can repeat the grapple contest in a subsequent action to deal your unarmed or natural weapon damage to your target.

 ### tackle (overbear)

-Resolve as per **grapple**, but on a failure you end up prone and on a success both you and your target end up prone.
-If you Move toward your target immediately before the tackle, you get gain advantage on the grapple check.
+You attempt to drag your foe to the ground while you grapple them.
+Resolve as per a grapple.
+On a failure you end up prone.
+On a success, both you and your target end up prone (as well as the normal grapple effects).

+If you Move toward your target immediately before the tackle, you gain advantage on this contest.

 ### trip

-pull rider from mount.
-trip with weapon, dropping weapon on a failure

-# bypass
-### overrun

-push past or knock down
-act during move (as exception) oppenent can just let you by instead if mounted, mount makes the check

-CS: deal an unarmed (or hoof or equivalent for mount) attack
+Instead of grappling to hold on, on a success you knock the defender prone.
+You can also use to this to pull a rider from their mount.
+You can can trip with some weapons, but you drop the weapon on a CF.

 ### tumble

-- Climb Onto - (DMG) As DMG.
-Get onto a much larger creature (possibly via Athletics), then make Athletics or Acrobatics vs larger creature's Acrobatics.
-On success, move into the larger creature's space, hang one, be moved with it, and have advantage on attacks on it.
-Can move around on larger creatures as difficult terrain.
-Larger creatures can typically spend an action to make a Grapple check to try to dislodge you

-- Disarm - (DMG) Make an attack roll vs target's Athletics or Acrobatics to force the target to drop a thing.
-Attack is at disadvantage if the target is holding with two hands.
-Creature has adv or disadv to resist if it is larger or smaller.

-- Grapple - As RAW.
-(Athletics vs Athletics or Acrobatics)

-- Overrun -(DMG)  As an action or bonus action, roll Athletics vs Athletics to move through the target's space.
-Adv if larger, disadv if smaller.

-- Pin - (Formerly required the Grappler feat) You can use your action to try to pin a creature grappled by you.
-To do so, make another grapple check.
-If you succeed, you and the creature are both restrained until the grapple ends.  +(This takes two free hands.
-You can try doing this one-handed, but then your grapple roll is at disadvantage.)

-- Shove - As RAW (Shove to push back 5')

-- Can be used to break a grapple by pushing the grappler away from you.

-- Shove Aside - (DMG) If made at disadv, can move the target 5' to another space within your reach.

-- Tackle - A single contest that is effectively Trip + Grapple.
-You fall prone with your target, but you get to maintain a grapple while you do.
-If you

-- Trip - As RAW (Shove to knock prone)

-Tumble - (DMG) As action or bonus action, roll Acrobatics vs Acrobatics to move through the target's space.
+You can can perform this action in the middle of a Move.
+Instead of grappling to hold on, you can through the defender's square.
+Both the attacker and defender must use DEX.
+You cannot take this action while mounted.
+On a failure, your move ends just before the defender.
+(See also: overrun)